flipboxfactory/organizations/docs/installation.md

 is a button click away.

-Once the plugin is installed, head over to [Configure](/configure) to see how to configure the plugin.
+Once the plugin is installed, head over to [configure](/configure/) the plugin.